 We saw this big time with the Dot Com bubble at the turn of the millennium.
-The internet was the New Era, and anything with a .com at the end was sure to be big.
+The internet was the New Era, and anything with a “.com” at the end was sure to be significant.
 All these new and exciting companies were steadily rising.
 People began to take notice.

 “Look how great these stocks are!
 Look how impressive the returns are!
 How exciting!
 I want in!”